-- 1 cup fresh diced tomatoes or no salt or sugar added canned tomatoes
+- 1 cup fresh diced tomatoes or canned diced tomatoes

 - ½ cup chopped [pepperoncini]

 - ¼ cup of brine of pepperoncini

 - Prepare all of the ingredients: cut up the potatoes into bite-sized pieces.
 Clean and slice the mushrooms, onions, and peppers.
 Chop the garlic.
 Slice the pepperoncini and measure the brine.